Rloveland/254-Browser/README.md

 # 254-Calculator
+By Reeder Loveland and Nathan Tran
- A simple Calculator on Linux using QT Creator.
+A Common Formula Calculator on Linux using QT Creator.

+This Calculator can give you:
+ -Distance Formulas
+ -Slope Formulas
+ -Midpoint Formulas
+ -Triangle Area Formulas
+ -Pythagorean Theorums
+ -Circle Area Formulas
+ -Line Formulas